asphodel42/CSVibe/README.md

 CSVibe is a lightweight web application for quickly visualizing CSV data.
 Upload your CSV file and watch as it’s processed asynchronously—complete with real-time status updates—then explore interactive charts and key statistics (mean, median, min, max) rendered with Plotly.js.

+For now, it only wokrs for one file per time, but it would be upgraded in future.

 ---

 ## Installation & Run Instructions